vsirvent/Open-Synscan/README.md

 Tested with EQMOD and Android Synscan PRO.

-EQMOD only works with serial comm port, so SerialCom2Wifi app must be used (check the project on github).
+EQMOD only works with serial comm port, so SerialCom2Wifi app must be used (https://github.com/vsirvent/SynscanCom2Wifi).

 ## Getting the code